Ylevran/nand2tetris_Jack-Compiler_Julia/README.md

 2) A Jack Compiler from jack files to vm files in Julia language.

-3) A Game in Jack lamguage: Circle Snake.
+3) A Game in Jack language: Circle Snake.

 All the project is based on the "nand2Tetris" course: https://www.coursera.org/learn/nand2tetris2